Close

 Additional statutes

-As noted in the introduction, laws regulating lawyer conduct can be found in 19 separate codes; and that’s not including the State Bar Act provisions of the Business & Professions Code.
+As noted in the introduction, laws regulating lawyer conduct can be found in 19 separate codes, and that does not include the State Bar Act provisions of the Business & Professions Code.

 These other statutes tend to be highly specific, such as Civil Code Section 55.55, which regulates attorney fees and costs in construction-related accessibility claims.